codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do prisoners use to call each other?
-Cell phones.
+What do you call a nervous javelin thrower?
+Shakespeare.

 ## Daily Trivia

-What was Bitcoin&#039;s block size limit in 2010?
+The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
- 1. 1GB
+ 1. HD Graphics 500
- 2. 1 MB
+ 2. HD Graphics 7000
- 3. 1 KB
+ 3. HD Graphics 600
- 4. 1 TB
+ 4. HD Graphics 700

 <details>
   <summary>Answer</summary>
-  1 MB
+  HD Graphics 500
 </details>